 The server migration was transparent to users, an important point to remember as the plot thickens.

 With the Linux server win in hand, Holt successfully pitched to the same company a migration to OpenOffice 2.0 from WordPerfect and Microsoft Office, which were being used in a costly and fragmented way.
 Document compatibility tests showed no problems for the client, so the migration was green-lighted.

 Holt created training materials for users.
-To get them on board, he emphasized OpenOffice's virtues,
+To get them on board, he emphasized OpenOffice's virtues, including the following:

 - cost savings in reduced licensing expenses; document compatibility;

 - favorable reviews of OpenOffice 2.0;